Test your hardware and drivers

 Get started here with the testing you need to create high-quality drivers and hardware.

 After you develop a Windows driver and have code that compiles, use code analysis and verification tools to find errors in your code that could be missed by the compiler and conventional testing.

-After you complete the steps to Develop a Windows Driver, you can test your driver package using the integrated driver test and deployment framework that the WDK has added to Visual Studio.
-Use the Device Fundamental tests and Driver Verifier to test your driver and hardware.
+You can test your driver package using the integrated driver test and deployment framework in Visual Studio.
+Use the HCK test suites, Device Fundamental tests and Driver Verifier to test your driver and hardware.